Japanese green tea can be brewed in a number of ways. In this article, we will go over the Simple Way and the Advanced Way of brewing tasty green tea.

 - Stir the water first, then use a mesh strainer to filter out the green tea leave and serve cold.

 I have written an entire article about how to cold-brew Japanese green tea.
-You can read more here or click on the image below.
+You can read more here.

 Other Points to Consider (Sencha)